 Special Circumstances for Minors Under 16

 Children under 16 (formerly 14), at the time of application, must appear in person, and both parents need to be present and provide unequivocal consent to passport issuance by signing the application in front of the consular officer.
 In the event that one parent is unavoidably unable to be present at the time of the interview, that parent must submit a signed and notarized statement of consent (DS-3053) in order for the child to be issued a U.S. passport.
 The consent must be in the English language and can be notarized by any American notary or at any U.S. Embassy or Consulate abroad.
 You should also attach a copy of the photo ID with which you notarized the DS-3053 form.
+All passport forms are available here.

 In the event that one parent has sole custody of the minor child, that parent must provide legal documentation of the award of sole custody by a competent court of jurisdiction.